LYFE Kitchen: History

 Roberts' business partner, Stephen Sidwell, approached Roberts and Mike Donahue (also a former McDonald's executive) with a business idea for a healthier brand of fast-food.
 By March 2010, they had created a sample menu with the help of Oprah's celebrity chefs, Art Smith and Tal Ronnen.

 In August 2011, LYFE Kitchen opened it first location in Palo Alto, California.
 Then CEO Mike Roberts told the Palo Alto Patch, "We chose Palo Alto because of the people, because of the innovative spirit here.
 Because a lot of early adopters to movements that move across the country start here in California.
 We can get our produce here fresh, local, organic, hormone-free, antibiotic-free, all within a hundred miles of Palo Alto".
 The restaurant was met with positive reviews from critics and locals, and the company soon expanded to other locations throughout California.
 By 2013, LYFE Kitchen opened its first franchise location in Chicago.

 During 2013, the "Lyfe Kitchen Retail" division was launched to sell a number of trans fat-free frozen entrees through Target, Publix, Safeway, Amazon, and other outlets.
 Later, this division was renamed "Luvo Inc." after being bought by its current CEO, former Lululemon CEO Christine Day.

 In May 2014, restaurant developer Carlisle Corp. made a large, undisclosed investment in LYFE Kitchen and prompted the relocation of its company's headquarters from Chicago to Memphis.
 It was also announced that Chance Carlisle was to succeed Mike Roberts as LYFE's chief executive officer.
 While, Roberts still holds a place as a member of LYFE's board.

 The first LYFE Kitchen in Memphis opened in 2015 and was the first LYFE Kitchen to have a bar.
 In 2016, another LYFE Kitchen opened in Memphis on South Main.
 However, in 2018, Gail Taggert, co-founder of L3 Hospitality, announced that Carlisle Corp. would be selling LYFE Kitchen brand back to the LYFE Kitchen franchisee based out of Chicago.
 The decision was made based upon Carlisle Corp. refocusing its efforts on its current Wendy's restaurants and the desire to go from 74 locations to 152 across the southeastern United States in the next couple years.
 In addition, they are one of the developers working on the One Beale project in downtown Memphis which seeks to transform the Memphis riverfront.

 In a statement, CEO Chance Carlisle stated: "LYFE Kitchen was a fantastic brand that looks to change how we perceive ‘healthy food’.
-Unfortunately, as we aligned our strategic priorities, we did not have the time or resources necessary to fulfill LYFE’s potential and felt a divesture made sense of all parties.
+Unfortunately, as we aligned our strategic priorities, we did not have the time or resources necessary to fulfill LYFE’s potential and felt a divestiture made sense of all parties.
 We have our plate full with the start of One Beale and the continued opportunistic growth of our Wendy’s business as we continue to evaluate expansion options."

 Currently, there is only one LYFE Kitchen open and it is located in Chicago, Illinois.